CyBear-Jinni-user/CyBear-Jinni-user/README.md

 ### Hello and welcome to CyBear Jinni 🦾🐻🧞‍♂️

-Our goal here is to raise the quality of life for everyone and make the world a better place to live.
+Our goal here is to raise the quality of life for everyone and make the world a better place to live in.

 We are starting this by making Smart-Home 🏡 more affordable and accessible for the common person.